-Augsburg College has a strong commitment to training undergraduates in research.
-The college funds or administers several research-intensive training programs both in the summer and during the academic year.
+Augsburg University has a strong commitment to training undergraduates in research.
+The University funds or administers several research-intensive training programs both in the summer and during the academic year.
 Students majoring in biology work with one of several research mentors in the department as well as with mentors in physics, chemistry, mathematics and psychology.
 Students are encouraged to being their research training early in their undergraduate careers so as to whenever possible remain engaged for a sustained period either on campus or at research universities.

 For more information about on campus support and resources, visit the Undergraduate Research and Graduate Opportunity site.